574n13y/Dev_Ops/om.md

    ```

 3. **Cloud Computing**: Explain the role of security groups in AWS.
+   #### **What Are Security Groups?**
+Security Groups are virtual firewalls that control inbound and outbound traffic for AWS resources like EC2 instances.
+They operate at the instance level and are stateful, meaning changes to outbound rules are automatically reflected in inbound responses.

+   #### **Key Features:**
+   1. **Inbound Rules:** Define what traffic is allowed to reach the resource.
+   2. **Outbound Rules:** Define what traffic is allowed to leave the resource.
+   3. **Stateful Nature:** Automatically allows return traffic for initiated requests.
+   4. **Granular Control:** Can allow or block traffic based on IP ranges, ports, and protocols.

+   #### **Example Use Case:**
+   - Allow SSH access to an EC2 instance only from a specific IP:
+    - Inbound Rule:
+    - Protocol: TCP
+    - Port Range: 22
+    - Source: `<Your-IP-Address>/32`

 4. **DevOps**: What is Infrastructure as Code (IaC)?